zonender/react-redux-webpack2-starter/README.md

       }
     ```

-    actually referes to the function "onTitleChange" and not to the class "CoursesPage", so the this context is wrong in our change handler, the function is inheriting the "this" context
+    ,so the "this" context is wrong in our change handler, the function is inheriting the "this" context
     from the caller, which in this case the caller is the "onTitleChange" function.

     When using react's create class function, functions are autobound for you and you don't have to use "bind", however, react doesn't autobind in ES6 classes so we have to handle